Summer Financial Aid Application

 Financial aid will be disbursed on the first day of your summer class.

 Withdrawing or Dropping Classes After the Summer Semester Has Begun

-Students receiving summer financial aid should contact the Office of Student Financial Aid before dropping individual courses or withdrawing.
-A change in registration can impact a student's financial aid eligibility.
+You should contact the Office of Student Financial Aid before dropping individual courses or withdrawing from the summer semester.
+A change in registration can impact your financial aid eligibility.
 See our summer withdrawing or dropping classes web page for important details.